smoeding/puppet-bind/REFERENCE.md

 Valid values: `%r{^[0-9]+(y|mo|w|d|h|mi)?$}`

 The time interval that the key will have the revoke bit set.
-This parameter may only be used for zone-signing keys.
+This parameter may only be used for Zone Signing Keys.

 ##### `rrtype`